 These are your basic twelve months in order.
 So, what about those intercalary months?
 There is less surety in regards to them.
 Some say Ciallos is an intercalary month.
 Another thought says that Quimonios and Rantanaros are the two intercalary months inserted to even out a five year cycle.
 Before Samonios and Giamonios respectively.
 Even if one just uses Ciallos, the first time used, it falls before Samonios, and the second time before Giamonios in a five year cycle.
 Personally, I don’t think it matters much either way, but if you want to build a calendar, you have to make a decision.

 Some also debate whether or not a month starts at a new or full moon.
 Furthermore, an emerging camp agrees with Pliny the Elder who states that the Gauls started their months on the first quarter.
 This centers the full and new moon in the middle of each half.
 This is what I think, personally.
+There isn’t much point in lying about this for old Pliny.
 However, the word “Atenoux” meaning renewal is right in the calendar, dividing the month in half.
 So, whatever you might think, that is worth remembering.

 In the links, you saw two ways to start a year.
 Some folks just use the modern calendar, and I guess one could.
 Personally, I think that lunisolar timekeeping is a good way to be in touch with the worldview of the Gauls of the past.
 However, a few intrepid souls created a calendar in Modern Gaulish (Helen McKay, Bellouesus Isarnos, and Steve Hansen aka Gwiríu Mórghnath): Amanar Ghaláthach (Modern Gaulish Calendar)